jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 !SLIDE transition=fade
 # Memory Wall
-.notes Gil Tene, CTO of Azul has a good presentation about this concept on their website.
-Each Intel core has 6 execution units able to perform work during a cycle (loading memory, storing memory, arithmetic, branch logic, shifting, etc), but they need to be fed data very fast to take advantage of it
+.notes Gil Tene, CTO of Azul has a good presentation about this concept from a paper in 1994 on their website.
+Each Intel core has 6 execution units able to perform work during a cycle (loading memory, storing memory, arithmetic, branch logic, shifting, etc), but they need to be fed data very fast to take advantage of it.
+Note that it didn't happen because of RAM, but the Application Memory Wall does exist in other forms, like GC pauses.

 * CPUs are getting faster
 * Memory isn't, and bandwidth is increasing at a much slower rate